Photoshop Techniques - Curves Adjustment Layer for Dodging & Burning

 Step 1.
 I showed you earlier how to open adjustment layers from the top Layers tab, here is another way to open the curves adjustment layer.
 Notice the icons at the bottom of your layers palette.
 Click on the circle that is half white and half black.
 Choose Curves from the menu display as you see here.
 Double click on the layers name to rename it.
 We are going to start with dodging dark areas of the image.
 I named mine ‘dodge tree’.

 A layer has been created devoted to Curves adjustment.
 Notice the Properties palette above.
 The histogram includes the tones within your image from dark (left side) to bright (right side).
 Notice the diagonal line running through it.
-That is the adjustment line and you guessed it, moving it will change the dark and bright values of your image.
+That is the adjustment line - moving it will change the dark and bright values of your image.
 Drag the line up, it brightens, move it down, it darkens.
 Click and drag the line and move it around just to see the changes in your image.
 You can undo all of that by clicking on the curved arrow icon below the histogram (revert), as you see here.

 You can use Curves to increase contrast by brightening the light areas and darkening the dark areas.
 To do this, pull the line down in the dark areas of the histogram and pull the line up in the bright areas of the histogram, as you see here.